cameronsenese/cloud-map-mcs-controller/README.md

 ### Service Provisioning

 With the Solution Baseline in place, let's continue by implementing the Service Provisioning scenario.
 We'll create a `ServiceExport` object in Cluster 1 for the `nginx-hello` Service.
-This will trigger the Cluster 1 MCS-Controller service provisioning and propagation into Cloud Map, and subsequent import and provisioning by the MCS-Controller in Cluster 2.
+This will trigger the Cluster 1 MCS-Controller to complete service provisioning and propagation into Cloud Map, and subsequent import and provisioning by the MCS-Controller in Cluster 2.

 #### Create `nginx-hello` ServiceExport

-Run the following command against Cluster 1 to to create the `serviceexport` object for the `nginx-hello` Service:
+Run the following command against Cluster 1 to to create the `ServiceExport` object for the `nginx-hello` Service:

 ```bash
 kubectl apply -f \config\nginx-serviceexport.yaml